-If construction of treatment facilities is required to comply with the standards, you must have facilities complete and operational by Feb.
-19, 1995.
+Compliance with EPA monitoring, reporting and operational standards has been in effect since Feb.
+19, 1994.
+This mandate includes any construction of treatment facilities that may be required to comply with the standards.
 The determination is based on whether an application for state construction permit has been submitted to DNR.

 EPA regulations, under Title 40 Code of Federal Regulations Part 503 (40 CFR 503), establish the minimum national standards for the use and disposal of domestic sludge.

 Persons who generate, use or dispose of sludge are required by regulation to follow these minimum standards.
 EPA calls this a "self-implementing" rule because the standards are directly enforceable.